scoskey/m0037/notes.md

 With these definitions, $\mathbb Z\subset\mathbb Q$ as one would expect, but unfortunately it is not technically the case that $\mathbb N\subset\mathbb Z$.
 We invite the reader to write a bijection from $\mathbb N$ to a subset of $\mathbb Z$, showing that we can think of $\mathbb N$ as a subset of $\mathbb Z$ if we wish.

-So far, all the numbers we have constructed are elements of $HF$ and the number systems are elements of $\mathcal P(HF)$.
+So far, all the numbers we have constructed are elements of HF and the number systems are elements of $\mathcal P(HF)$.
 We are now ready to construct real numbers.
-Each real number will be a subset of $HF$, so the set of real numbers itself is an element of $\mathcal P(\mathcal P(HF))$.
+Each real number will be a subset of HF, so the set of real numbers itself is an element of $\mathcal P(\mathcal P(HF))$.

 **Definition** $\mathbb R$ is the set of *Dedekind cuts* of $\mathbb Q$.
 Here $C\subset\mathbb Q$ is a Dedekind cut if:
 > * $C\neq\emptyset$, $\mathbb Q$